fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``complete-and-search``
     invoke the searchable pager on completion options (for convenience, this also moves backwards in the completion pager)

+``delete-bigword``
+    deletes one whitespace-delimited word to the right of the cursor

 ``delete-char``
     delete one character to the right of the cursor

+``delete-word``
+    deletes the word to the right of the cursor

 ``delete-or-exit``
     delete one character to the right of the cursor, or exit the shell if the commandline is empty